openflighthpc/docs.openflighthpc.org/docs/docs/hpc-workflows/hadoop.md

     ```

 !!! tip
-    Be sure to update line 1 in `hadoopenv` if you are setting this up in a different location.
+    Be sure to update line 1 in `hadoopenv` to match the installation location of hadoop.
     If using a different version of java, update line 3.

 - Create job directory: